Benetti-Hub/Benetti-Hub/README.md

-- 👋 Hi, I’m Alessandro Benetti, a nuclear engineer from Politecnico di Milano.
+- 👋 Hi, I’m Alessandro Benetti, a Nuclear Engineer with a strong passion for Data Science
-- 👀 I'm interested in artificial intelligence and its various applications (also, I love cooking!).
-- 🌱 I’m currently learning Time-Series Analysis and Reinforcement Learning.
+- 🌱 I’m currently learning Causal Machine Learning!
-- 📫 How to reach me:  https://www.linkedin.com/in/alessandro-benetti-86968a1b8/.
+- 📫 How to reach me:  https://www.linkedin.com/in/alessandro-benetti-86968a1b8/

 <!---
 Benetti-Hub/Benetti-Hub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.